ddavidson99/dyzbox/memory-bank/techContext.md

 - CRM and project management tools have diverse APIs
 - Document management systems use different standards
 - User expectations for integration depth may exceed feasibility

+## Development Tools

+### Development Environment
+- **Package Manager**: npm
+- **Code Editor**: VSCode with TypeScript and Tailwind extensions
+- **Linting**: ESLint with TypeScript rules
+- **Formatting**: Prettier
+- **Version Control**: Git with GitHub

+### Technical Decisions and Learnings

+1. **Tailwind CSS Configuration**: We found that Tailwind CSS v4 alpha had compatibility issues with Next.js 15.
+We downgraded to v3.4.1 for better stability.
+Key learnings:
+   - PostCSS configuration must use CommonJS format for Next.js compatibility
+   - Color definitions needed to be explicitly added to the Tailwind config
+   - Utility class usage needed to match the version of Tailwind being used

+2. **Next.js 15 Requirements**:
+   - Specific package versions are needed for compatibility
+   - Turbopack has limitations with certain CSS processing approaches
+   - The App Router requires a different file structure than previous Next.js versions

 ## Development Approach